Department of Interdisciplinary Studies

 GREAT BOOKS I

-This course introduces the students to the masterpieces of classical antiquity in the hope of civilizing their mind and broadening their vision.
-The Epcs (Homer, Virgil), the Scriptures (the Bible, the Koran), the Greek dramas (Sophocles, Aeschylus), the Philosophers (Aristotle, Plato), and other enduring masterpieces of the ancient world will be read and discussed.
-The Course will explore the ideas embodied in these texts and the categories by which they have been canonized.
+A course on the Epics (Homer, Virgil), the Scriptures (the Bible, the Koran), the Greek dramas (Sophocles, Aeschylus), the Philosophers (Aristotle, Plato), and other enduring masterpieces of the ancient world.
+The course discusses and explores the ideas embodied in these texts.

 IS /HUM 146